hpi-swa-teaching/GameMecha/README.md

 2. Add the required rectangle and circle colliders using the corresponding buttons.
 3. Position, resize, and rotate the colliders until they accurately cover the collision area of the reference morph.
 4. Export the collider as an asset and load it at runtime as described in [[#Loading a Collider from an Asset]].

+> [!WARNING]
+> Don't forget to commit and push your changes afterward so the collider becomes available to your collaborators.

 > **Current limitation:** Nested groups (`GMCompositeCollider`s) are not yet implemented in the editor.
 They are technically supported by the collision system itself, but the editor does not yet provide support for creating them.
 Layers, masks and collider symbols are also not yet supported for the editor.